TorchAuth/vite-plugin-wrangler-spa/README.md

 ## API Endpoint

+_By default we use Hono as the router, but any other Cloudflare Functions compatible router could be used as well._

 API endpoints are ran via Pages Functions.
-By default we use Hono as the Router, but any other Cloudflare Functions compatible router could be used as well.
 Cloudflare services should be available on the Context object with the router.

 ```ts
 const app = new Hono().basePath("/api");